JEngdahl/purescript-boilerplate/README.md

 ## About

-There are teo dependencies for this starter project, please make sure they are installed on your machine before running any scripts.
+There are two dependencies for this project, please make sure they are installed on your machine before running any scripts.

 [Docker](https://docs.docker.com/install/)